By Adam Smith, 21st Century

 [Confused yet?
 Balance sheet descriptions do not fare well in verbal explanations, even static diagrams can be confusing.
 At some point (when I win the lottery I’ve never played?)
 I’ll include animations with these explanations, to truly show the magic of money creation.]

-Before we started paying interest on reserves, when the BoC used to expand the supply of reserves without neutralizing, we were in an era of cost-free public money creation (excepting the operational expense of running the BoC).
+Before we started paying interest on reserves, and when the BoC expanded the supply of reserves without neutralizing, we were in an era of cost-free public money creation (excepting the operational expense of running the BoC).
 Without swapping reserves for bonds the government could spend new money into the economy without paying interest to bond holders.
 But when we transitioned from a 0% reserve system between 1991 and 1994, we started paying interest on the reserves banks held, the Deposit Rate, so now, it doesn’t matter if we neutralize spending or not, whether it’s the interest on reserves or the interest on bonds, we pay interest to banks on every dime the government spends into the economy.

 However un-neutralized monetary financing wasn’t the only trick in our central bank’s bag.
 The Ryan-Collins paper gets into the various other ways we used unconventional monetary policy to fund public works, including methods like encouraging banks to give loans to customers with which they would buy Victory Bonds to fund the war effort.
 A super roundabout way of doing it (this is why the Victory Bond issue ballooned so big it required the Conversion Loan of 1958), but nonetheless ensured war funding while preventing inflation by capturing savings.